Skip to main content Skip to main navigation Skip to search

 Meat export licence

-You must be accredited by AUS-MEAT (or close to achieving accreditation) before you can apply for a licence to export meat or meat products.
+Exporters must be accredited by AUS-MEAT for the relevant activities the exporter intends to undertake (packer or non-packer activities) before the department will accept an application for a licence to export prescribed meat or meat products.

 Cost